saleor/saleor-docs/docs/api-reference.md

 <td valign="top"><a href="#checkout">Checkout</a></td>
 <td>

-The checkout with the added gift card or voucher
+The checkout with the added gift card or voucher.

 </td>
 </tr>